 Loans and receivables are non-derivative financial assets with fixed or determinable payments that are not quoted in an active market.
-After initial measurements, such financial assets are subsequently measured at amortised cost using the effective interest method (EIR), less impairment.
+After initial measurements, such financial assets are subsequently measured at amortised cost using the effective interest rate (EIR), less impairment.
 Amortised cost is calculated by taking into account any discount or premium on acquisition and fees or costs that are an integral part of their EIR.
-The EIR amortisation is included in finance income in the income statement.
-The losses arising from impairment are recognised in the income statement in finance costs for loans and in cost of sales or other operating expenses for receivables.
+The EIR amortisation is included in finance income in the Income Statement.
+The losses arising from impairment are recognised in the Income Statement in finance costs for loans and in other operating expenses for receivables.